 The following photographs explain how to make a Thai flower garland and are from different uba designs.

 You make the two individual chains of the uba by piercing the needle through flowers onto a cotton thread.
-The polystyrene balls and dok ruk are used to decorate and gap the flowers, as and when.
+The polystyrene balls and dok ruk gap and decorate the flowers, as and when.

-Threading the jasmine flowers is where your sackful of patience is needed.
-This part is time-consuming but the result is a flowery sweet-smelling corn on the cob effect.
+Threading jasmine flowers is where your sackful of patience will be needed.
+This part is time-consuming, but the result is an ear of sweet-smelling corn on the cob.

-The process to make the flower chain’s tail is exactly the same.
-In the picture above you can see the polystyrene balls and white dok ruk, which in this photo are imitation ones.
-When complete, the tail is tied to the end of the flower chain.
+The process to make the flower chain’s tail is the same.
+In the picture above, you can see the polystyrene balls and white dok ruk, which in this photo are imitation ones.
+When complete, the tail and flower chain are tied together.

-Phuang malai are also made bracelet style, again with at least two tails and these really are beautifully created, yet simple to make flower adornments.
-The method to making them is the same, although you may need two sacks of patience to produce these lovely works of art.
+Another Phuang malai design is a round-shaped flower bracelet with two tails added.
+They look beautiful, yet so simple to make.
+The method of making them is the same, although you do need lots of patience to produce these beautiful works of art.
 The ones in this photograph will have ribbon added and sold as single items.

-Thailand’s Buddhist temples are dotted all around with Thai flower garlands.
+Thai flower garlands are dotted all around Thailand’s Buddhist temples.
 Sacred trees at temple sites are decorated with them too.
-In this picture taken at Kamchanod in Udon Thani you can see scores of phuang malai in the background and on the tree.
-Thai flower garlands really are big, big business in the Land of Smiles, and now you know how to make one.
+In this picture, taken at Kamchanod in Udon Thani, you can see scores of phuang malai in the background and on the tree.
+Thai flower garlands are big, big business in the Land of Smiles, and now you know how to make one.

 If you have enjoyed this post then why not get Beyond The Mango Juice delivered free to your desktop or by email via my RSS feed…… You can also join Beyond The Mango Juice on Facebook by clicking on the link here.